brexmania123/TrollBossPE/README.md

 # TrollBossPE
 TrollBoss for Pocketmine

-# How do I use this?
+# How do I install this?
 - Download the latest phar from our [phars]() section.
 Then drop the plugin into your plugins folder